 Conceived out of a genuine concern for the responsible reuse of materials and keeping as much consumer product out of the waste stream, the Red Closet Thrift Shop is a concerted effort by an enthusiastic group of SUNY Oneonta thrifters to find homes for quality clothing and household items that would otherwise end up in the landfill.
 This dedicated group of staff and students feels very strongly that, "If it has use... there is no excuse!"

 If you would like to join in on the fun, we are looking for volunteers, donations, and shoppers!
-We are a cash-only operation reliant on volunteers to staff the shop.
-All proceeds from sales fund a scholarship established for SUNY Oneonta students who demonstrate a dedication to sustainability initiatives at SUNY Oneonta and beyond!
+We are a cash-only operation reliant on volunteers and donations.
+All proceeds from sales fund a scholarship established for SUNY Oneonta students who demonstrate leadership and a dedication to sustainability initiatives!

 What We Are Not